apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Germany Set to Double Its Ukraine Military Aid Under Scholz Plan**
+**30 Products I Wish Everyone Knew About**

-You can read more about it [here](https://www.bloomberg.com/news/articles/2023-11-11/germany-set-to-double-its-ukraine-military-aid-under-scholz-plan).
+You can read more about it [here](https://www.buzzfeed.com/bekoconnell/products-wish-everyone-knew-about-an).

 ## Requirements
 - Python 3.8